 Data recorded in the eCRF from face-to-face visits with participants, lists of potentially eligible patients provided by SDRN and known through responses to DRS mail-out and HIC mail-out invitations (to be stored within respective LCCs and/or the CCO), electronically completed questionnaire data, information obtained from telephone calls to the Freephone number regarding the study, information obtained via electronic linkage to central registries regarding pre-specified outcomes and other events, and biochemistry results, pharmacy records (from the commercial partner who will package, store, select and send out study drug by routine post) and documents collected regarding medical events of interest (including copies of information regarding eye procedures) will constitute the 'source documents' for the trial.
-The CCO will retain these data and records for at least 15 years except in the case of any documentation which is legally required to be retained in Scotland in which case such documents will be stored at the University of Glasgow under the same conditions.
+The CCO will retain these data and records for at least 25 years (identifiable data for 10 years) after the end of the trial except in the case of any documentation which is legally required to be retained in Scotland in which case such documents will be stored at the University of Glasgow under the same conditions.
 Regulatory Authorities will have the right, in accordance with Good Clinical Practice (GCP) guidelines, to commission a confidential audit of such records while the trial is in progress or thereafter.